 Whether you are a builder working on a busy construction site, or an accountant working in a quiet office, your safety and security should be the top priority for your employer.
 Of course, different jobs have different levels of risk but there should always be adequate safety measures in place to ensure workers are not in danger.

 Employers have a duty of care to their staff and must take steps to ensure all employees are as safe as possible.
-But accidents can still happen and if you sustain an injury at work you should consider making an industrial accident claim.
+But accidents can still happen and if you sustain an injury at work you should consider making an accident at work claim.

 So, what can you to do try and avoid sustaining an injury in the workplace?